azri0432/Employee-s-Training-Data-Analysis/README.md

 # Key insights
   1. Average employee ratings across business units slightly differ from each other, with PL having the highest average employee ratings.
 Surprisingly, PL spends less on employee trainings compared to SVG, which spends the most for employee trainings.
 Speculation: Lower employee ratings of SVG unit despite having the highest spending on trainings could suggest a potential mismatch of training programs for employees, with training programs did not tailor to their area of improvement.
+SVG unit has a high failure rate in Customer Service and Technical Skills trainings, but to be fair, Customer Service and Technical Skills trainings have one of the highest average failure rate across all units, hence training content would play a role here.

   2. That being said, the performance of employees who failed their trainings are mostly satisfactory, in which most of them fully meets their KPI, with SVG and NEL units have the highest percentage of employees who exceeds their targets.
 Speculation: Trainings provide mostly theoretical lessons compared to hands-on training.
 Employees in these units might thrive more through on-the-job tasks, mentorship or exposure to dynamic environments.